Boys State (film)

 Boys State is a 2020 American documentary film directed and produced by Jesse Moss and Amanda McBaine.
 It follows a thousand teenage boys attending Boys State in Texas, coming to build a representative government from the ground up.

 The film had its world premiere at the Sundance Film Festival on January 24, 2020, where it won the U.S. Documentary Competition Grand Jury Prize.
 It was released on Apple TV+ on August 14, 2020, by A24 and Apple.

+In 2024, Jesse Moss and Amanda McBaine released the companion film Girls State, which follows the 2022 Girls State Program in Missouri.

 Cast

 The film focuses on four participants in the program: